East Atlanta Love Letter: Promotion

-The first single from the album, "Switch", was released on June 22, 2018.
+The lead single from the album, "Switch", was released on June 22, 2018.
 The music video for "Switch" was released on July 16, 2018.
 "Nonchalant" was released as the album's second single on August 17, 2018, with its accompanying music video.
 The third single, "Pretty Little Fears", was released on September 13, 2018, hours before the album was released.
+The fourth single, "Seasons", was released with a music video on August 9, 2019.

 For further promotion of the album, 6lack started a tour in October 2018.
 He is joined by THEY., Boogie, Tierra Whack, Summer Walker, Deante' Hitchcock, and Ari Lennox.

 Critical reception

 East Atlanta Love Letter received positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 74 based on 4 reviews.
 In a positive review, Kitty Richardson of The Line of Best Fit concluded 6lack "trumped his opponents and influences with a fragile grace and solid talent for songwriting, echoing that of our most decorated balladeers.
 It's a hope that the album's use of an undeniably fashionable sound doesn't hinder its potential for timelessness; there is so much here to fall for."
 Luke Fox of Exclaim! described East Atlanta Love Letter as "impeccably cohesive", praising the minimalist production and adding the album is "a record that captures the trap-soul zeitgeist that will best catch you in your feelings."
 Online hip hop publication HipHopDX praised the album, stating: "In an era where artists hype up projects that turn out to be nothing but half-baked playlists, 6LACK’s thoughtful embrace of the album format is refreshing.
 East Atlanta Love Letter is a moody masterpiece that may very well take the artist’s career to new heights."

 In a mixed review, Dean Van Nguyen of Pitchfork criticised the album's lyrical content, commenting that 6lack "traps listeners within the four walls of his drab hotel room, exposing us to his joyless, low-energy meditations that don’t capture relationships or the human experience in any kind of meaningful way."